 2. Exemption from payment of Earnest Money

-- Enterprises that have MSME Registration have preference in procuring government tenders.
+- Enterprises that have MSME Registration have a preference for procuring government tenders.
 Special treatment is given to MSME Registered organization while making application for government tenders.

 - Enterprises that have MSME Registration can avail 15% weightage in price Preference as mentioned

-- Enterprises that have MSME Registration can avail benefit of 1% exemption on interest rate on OD as mentioned in the scheme.
+- Enterprises that have MSME Registration can avail the benefit of a 1% exemption on the interest rate on OD as mentioned in the scheme.

-- Enterprises that have MSME Registration Certificate can avail 50% subsidy for patent registration by making application to respective authority
+- Enterprises that have MSME Registration Certificate can avail 50% subsidy for patent registration by making an application to the respective authority

 Time taken for SSI or MSME registration ranges between 5 to 20 days depending on the state in which the industry is located in.